ravenappdev/inapp-react-sdk/README.md

 ```
 cd example
 ```
-Pass the userId, appId and signature variables to the InAppNotificationCenter component in example/src/App.js
+Pass the userId, appId and signature values to the InAppNotificationCenter component in example/src/App.js

 ## Start the app.